coderjahidul/imjolwp-image-optimizer/readme.txt

 It will fall back to GD (imagewebp function) if Imagick is unavailable.

 == Screenshots ==
-1. Settings page with WebP options
+1. Settings page with Imjolwp Image options

 == Changelog ==